How does mentoring fit in your space?

 Cathy Burke is an influential global thinker, speaker and educator on transformative leadership and human potential.

-Cathy spent two decades travelling to villages across South Asia and Africa in her work to end hunger, as Global Vice President at The Hunger Project, and before that CEO of The Hunger Project Australia.
+Cathy spent two decades travelling to villages across South Asia and Africa in her work to end hunger, as Former Global Vice President at The Hunger Project, and before that CEO of The Hunger Project Australia.
 The women and men she met have given her enduring lessons in life and leadership.
 From this experience Cathy authored Unlikely Leaders: Lessons in Leadership from the Village Classroom.

 Jo-Anne Moorfoot, Executive Director of Australian Centre for Healthcare Governance